What is the 7P Marketing Mix?

 - Maybe the Rolex design is not even the best they could develop, but you are “buying” the brand, the icon.

 - If Rolex changed its famous designs, the people wouldn’t identify their watches so easily (and lets be honest; 80% of the people owning a Rolex want to brag about it).

 1.2.
 Physical Evidence about why your product is the best in the Market

 This is a different Physical Evidence approach.

-While the previous one may be more whim-oriented (we could say, “serial killer” orientation) this one is a more technical approach.
+While the previous one was more “whim-oriented”, this one is a more Technical approach.